JonasKruckenberg/tauri-docs-wip/src/building/building-your-application.md

 2. **Build the Rust Binary**

-   The bundler calls `cargo build` under the hood and compile the Rust project into a single executable.
+   The bundler calls `cargo build` under the hood and compiles the Rust project into a single executable.
 This step also _inlines_ your previously generated Frontend files into the executable.
 The compiled executable is placed in the `src-tauri/target/release` folder.